ndigenn/go-type/README.md

 		- wpm
 		- accuracy
 		- ntcharts: graphs based on speed throughout? total_time / 4 for quartiles of the graph
-	- Once all characters are typed, go to stats screen
-	- add tabs for stats - after finishing sentence, give complete message and move to stats page
 	- maybe a table of your own ranking and stats from the last several attempts that are stored locally
 	- different types of quotes chosen by the user
-	- make tabs center of page and a different color
 	- make instructions on how to use program

 ## COMPLETED: